rohanthewiz/go_notes/README.md

 go build go_notes.go
 ```

-###Windows Tip
+####TIPS
-gcc is required to compile SQLite.
-You can get 64bit MinGW here http://mingw-w64.sourceforge.net/download.php.
-Install it the make sure to add the bin directory to your path
+* gcc is required to compile SQLite.
+On Windows you can get 64bit MinGW here http://mingw-w64.sourceforge.net/download.php.
+Install it and make sure to add the bin directory to your path
+* you might be able to alias the executable to gn on your system.
+Google how to alias commands on your system if neeeded.

+##Using GoNotes

 ###Basic command line options